Christmas Movies Filmed in New York City

 When Harry Met Sally (1989)

-This cute and timeless rom-com follows two best friends who unwittingly fall in love.
-There are plenty of New York City landmarks in the film, including an infamous scene at Katz Deli that the restaurant now acknowledges with a sign.
+When Harry Met Sally is a timeless Nora Ephron romcom that follows two best friends who unwittingly fall in love.
+There are plenty of New York City landmarks in the film, including the famous “fake orgasm” scene at Katz Deli which is acknowledged with a sign (“I’ll have what she’s having”).

 Serendipity (2001)